forio/flow.js/documentation/graphing-overview/index.html.md

 	Flow.channel.variables.subscribe('myVariable',
 		function(data) {
-			myChartData.push(data.myVariable);
-			myChart.setData(myChartData);
+			myChart.setData([data.myVariable]);
 			myChart.render();
 	});

 The argument passed to the callback (`data`) is an object with the name and value of the variable to which we've subscribed.

-In this example, we're assuming that `myVariable` is a scalar value.
-Therefore, we need to explicitly add the updated value into the data set that we're graphing: `push(data.myVariable)`.
-(This explicit push is not required if your variable is already an array and the end user update is simply adding an element to the existing array &mdash; compare with Step 5.)
+In this example, `myVariable` is a scalar value.
+Therefore, we need to explicitly place the value of `myVariable` into an array so that Contour knows how to graph it.
+Our Contour chart to will redraw with the new value each time the user changes it.

-**Step #5: Optionally, graph multiple variables updated by the model.**
+**Step #5: Optionally, graph multiple variables updated by a model operation.**

 Using the Flow.js [Variables Channel](../generated/channels/variables-channel/), you can subscribe to multiple model variables at once, which allows you to use multiple variables at once in your visualization.

+	<button data-f-on-click='advanceModel'>Advance Model</button>

 	Flow.channel.variables.subscribe(['cost', 'price'],
 		function (data) {